decadent/backpack-coordinator/README.md

         return 403;
     }

-    # extract shard number and file name from url
+    # extract the shard number and the file name from the url
     location ~ ^/(.*):(.*)$ {
         set $shard $1;
         set $file  $2;